 - Low 1:1 stripping ratio; minimal pre-strip

-- All oxidized, all above water table, suitable for open-pit heap leach mining
+- All-oxide, above the water table, suitable for open-pit heap leach mining

 - 81.5% Au recovery at Three Hills, run-of-mine